Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Should You File Business Dispute Arbitration in pennsylvania? — Decision Framework

-• IF your claim is below $50,000 — THEN arbitration is often more cost-effective and expedient than litigation in Pennsylvania.
+• IF your dispute involves a contract claim under $50,000 — THEN arbitration is often more cost-effective and expedient than litigation.

 What Most People Get Wrong About Business Dispute in pennsylvania